tpersp/EchoMosaic/README.md

 To pull in new changes from GitHub and restart the running service, use the provided `update.sh` script.
-The script prompts for the installation directory and systemd service name, fetches the latest code, updates Python dependencies, and restarts the service.
+The script prompts for the installation directory and systemd service name, fetches the latest code, discards any local modifications so the working tree matches the remote branch, updates Python dependencies, and restarts the service.

 ```
 chmod +x update.sh